Matt Aspinall, Farm Manager of Euridge Manor Organics

 Can you tell us more about your animal welfare standards?

-We are running very high-level animal welfare standards on our cattle and sheep.
+We run very high-level animal welfare standards on our cattle and sheep.
 We test regularly for deficiencies and we find ways to supplement them.
 We have state of the art housing and handling facilities for our livestock.
 We are very conscious of our animal welfare, and are always striving and pushing to be the best.

 Are you doing anything in particular on your farm to help wildlife?